 Pre-approval is when lenders establish how much they can lend to you based on your financial situation regarding purchasing a home.
 It includes an extensive examination of your credit history, income levels, assets and liabilities.
 In contrast to prequalification, which relies on self-reported data and provides only approximate figures, preapproval results in a conditional commitment from the lender after more stringent credit scrutiny has been implemented.
 This commitment has more weight with sellers and gives you a competitive advantage in the housing market.

-Steps to Secure Pre-Approval
+Steps to Secure Pre-Approvalf

 Check Your Credit Report

-pre-approval for a house loan, the most significant thing here is your credit score, which lenders use to assess your suitability for loan offers and decide their interest rate on your borrowings.
+To obtain pre-approval for a house loan, the most significant thing here is your credit score, which lenders use to assess your suitability for loan offers and decide their interest rate on your borrowings.
 Better loan terms and lower interest rates are typically accessible through good credit scores.
 Obtain a free annual copy of your credit report from three major bureaus, including Equifax, Experian, and TransUnion, so as to look out for mistakes or things that do not correspond accordingly.
+Once per year, every bureau gives entitlement to one free copy of an individual's record sheet.
+If there is any incorrect account information or fraudulent activities, dispute them at the bureau where necessary so that they may be corrected beforehand.
+You can also get your credit score improved by looking into matters like this, which will enhance your chance of getting pre-approved.

 Gather the Necessary Documentation